sxxxi/file-server/README.md

 - Test and learn how network communications and file management systems work
 - Research and implement desirable codebase as I progress
 - Make my raspberry pi valuable

+## TODO
+- Terminal IO.
+- Update AppSpace to return Error when passed path is not a directory or does not exist.

 ## Progress Log
 #### 10/14